hfoffani/CarND-Vehicle-Detection/README.md

 The one I am using is `YCrCb` color space and HOG parameters of `orientations == 11`, `pixels_per_cell == 8`, `cells_per_block == 2` in all three channels.

-#### 2. Explain how you settled on your final choice of HOG parameters.

-I have tried several combinations.
+I have tried several combinations of HOG parameters.
 First I used RGB color space `orientations == 9` and while the accuracy was not bad it proved to be very slow.
 But I consider these parameters as my baseline for every other setup.
 I tested LUV color space but it generated negative numbers in some channel (probably a bug?) which makes `hog` generate NaN (not-a-number) and later breaks the classifier.

 I have also used Jupyter's line profiler a lot (there are reference in the notebook source code.)
 It showed me that most of the processing time was spent in `skimage.hog()`.
 That led me to change from skimage's hog to the one implemented in cv2.

 The final feature set consists of HOG over all three channels of `YCrCb` color space with `orientations == 11`, `pixels_per_cell == 8`, `cells_per_block == 2` plus the spatial features.
 Going from 9 to 11 orientations also allowed me to *avoid color histograms features* while keeping the same accuracy 99.1%

 This fecture vector has a length of 9,540.

-#### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I have chosen the SVM algorithm because it is very fast at the classification step.
 Its training performance is quite good too provided the number of observations is not big.
 My 2008 PC handled a few thousands very well training 15,000 observations of 10,000 features in 40 seconds.
 It also shines when the labels in the dataset are balanced as is our case.